souravsa89/Furation_book_shop/README.md

 # Simple ReactJS Bookstore Cart Application

-## What is in the Repo
+## About this project

 This Project is a Simple ReactJS Application which demonstrates the following

-1. Creating Functional Components in React
+1. Creating a simple bools store app with Functional Components in React
-2. Using Bootstrap along with React
+2. Using Bootstrap with React
 3. Using of React hooks
-4. Fetching data from a json file
+4. Fetching data from a json file.
+This is a constant data.
 5. Managing state using Context API
-6. Using Basic Routing in React
+6. Using Basic react route dom.
 7. Fetching and Inserting data in localStorage
 8. Using regex to search book
-9. And finally demonstrated how to add product to a cart list, how to assess price and checkout
+9. And finally demonstrated how to add product to a cart list, how to assess price and checkout with stripe.

 **_This project is part of my React cardio session.
 It can be used to build bigger projects_**